dhellmann/pymotw-3/source/string/index.rst

 account.
 The values are converted to strings, and the strings are inserted into the result.
 No formatting options are available.
-For example, there is no way to control the number of digits used to represent a floating point value.
+For example, there is no way to control the number of digits used to represent a floating-point value.

-A benefit, though, is that by using the ``safe_substitute()`` method, it is possible to avoid exceptions if not all of the values needed by the template are provided as arguments.
+A benefit, though, is that use of the ``safe_substitute()`` method makes it possible to avoid exceptions if not all of the values needed by the template are provided as arguments.

 .. literalinclude:: string_template_missing.py